• Skip to primary navigation

 Food & drink: Water is considered drinkable, normal precautions should be observed with food.

+Currency: In common with12 Member States of the European Union (EU), here the Euro is the currency.
+There are seven different banknotes and eight coins of the Euro.
 Each participating EU country has coins with one common side and a reverse side specific to each country, while the banknotes look the same throughout the euro area.
+All major credit cards and travellers cheques are accepted throughout Ireland.

-ATM availability: Over 2,000 locations.
+ATM availability: Approximately 1 000 locations.

 Electricity: 220 volts AC, 50 Hz.
-Plugs are continental 2 pin type.

 02/09/2019 by